2007 Glorietta explosion: The explosion

-As the investigation continued four days after the incident, authorities are favoring the possibility that the blast was caused by an accident and not a terrorist attack.
-Although traces of RDX (Cyclotrimethylenetrinitramine) were found on-site, this does not form conclusive proof that a bomb was the cause, as RDX also has commercial applications.
+As the investigation continued four days after the incident, authorities favored the possibility that the blast was caused by an accident and not a terrorist attack.
+Although traces of RDX (Cyclotrimethylenetrinitramine) were found on-site, this did not form conclusive proof that a bomb was the cause, as RDX also has commercial applications.
 The most probable cause, according to authorities, was the accumulation of methane gas in the building's septic tanks and as well as other combustible materials in its basement.
-Authorities, however, are not ruling out the possibility of a terrorist attack and are still investigating the incident to discover the true cause of the explosion.
+Authorities, however, did not rule out the possibility of a terrorist attack.

-Finally, at November 22, 2007, the Philippine National Police had concluded that the explosion is caused by gas, and not a bomb.
-However they still did not know how it happened.
-The policemen are now working on the negligence angle.
+On November 22, 2007, the PNP concluded that the explosion was caused by gas, and not a bomb.
+However they were still unsure how it happened.
+The police settled on the negligence angle.